So Far Gone (EP)

-So Far Gone is the debut extended play by Canadian rapper and singer Drake.
+So Far Gone is the debut extended play by Canadian rapper Drake.
 It was released on September 15, 2009 by Cash Money Records, Universal Motown Records and Young Money Entertainment.
 This is his reissued project from his third mixtape that was released earlier on February 13, 2009.
 This EP features five tracks from the mixtape, with the inclusions of two new songs.
 The EP features guest appearances from Trey Songz, Lil Wayne, Bun B and Young Jeezy.
 The EP was supported by three singles: "Best I Ever Had", "Successful" featuring Trey Songz and Lil Wayne, and "I'm Goin' In" featuring Lil Wayne and Young Jeezy.
 In April 2010, the EP won the Rap Recording of the Year at the 2010 Juno Awards.

 Background

 So Far Gone was the reissued project from Drake's third mixtape that was released earlier, on February 13, 2009, and as a result of the mixtape's success, he created an EP that was re-released later, on September 15, 2009.
 The final track listing, however, cuts the seventeen-track mixtape to contain seven tracks for this reissued EP.
-The track from the EP titled "Fear" was the only new song to be included to this project.
+The tracks from the EP titled "Fear" and "I'm Goin' In" were the only new songs to be included to this project.
 "Fear" serves as the transition song between So Far Gone and his debut studio album Thank Me Later (2010).
 Drake described the song in an interview with MTV as "eerie", and mentioned that "the last line of the third verse is gonna be the first line on my album [Thank Me Later]".